Advantages of Owning a Home

 Unlike renting where payments can increase over the years, a fixed-rate mortgage payment will remain the same for the term of your loan.
 Owning a home can result in being able to depend on stable payments for years to come.

 In addition to your monthly mortgage payments, there are many things to factor in when determining how much you can afford, or even if you can afford to buy a home at all.
 Down payment for the loan, closing costs, moving expenses, plus purchases and maintenance for the new home.
 Generally, your annual gross income multiplied by 2.5 will give you an approximate amount for the price of

-Payment Lenders want to make sure you have the ability to pay your loan.
-As a general rule of thumb, you can figure that your monthly mortgage payment should be equal to or less than 25% of your gross monthly income.
-This also will vary depending on circumstances.
+Lenders want to make sure you have the ability to pay your loan.
+As a general rule of thumb, you can figure that your monthly mortgage payment should be in the neighborhood or around 25% of your gross monthly income.

 Amount of Money Needed